Did you know that 97% of marketers use Facebook for advertising?

-Best Practice: Design the right ads to promote your childcare business.
+Best Practice: Design the right childcare ads to promote your centers.

 It's tough to know your parents' needs without a solid understanding of best ad practices.
 Take a look at these tips to ensure your childcare ads reach a qualified parent audience.